comfy/comfy-blog/README.md

 create `app/views/blog/posts/index.html.erb` (could be HAML or whatever you want) and structure it in any way you want.
 There's also `show.html.erb` and `_post.html.erb` available.

+Pagination is done using either [WillPaginate](https://github.com/mislav/will_paginate) or [Kaminari](https://github.com/amatsuda/kaminari).
+Add either in your Gemfile.
 You can control number of posts per page by adjusting this config:

     config.posts_per_page = 10